In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 While this might sound new to you, 301 rebranding is also part of a redirection strategy in general.
 It only differs on how the redirection process is done.

 Do you have an existing niche site that’s sitting for a year now and ranking for thousands of organic keywords but still stuck on second to third page?
 It’s time to scale now.
-Find an extremely powerful and brandable expired domain and redirect your existing site to it.
+Find an extremely powerful and brandable aged domain and redirect your existing site to it.
 That’s rebranding!

 Why not?
 If you can get a monstrous result like this.